-The condition of racial and gender diversity within faculty hiring, promotion, and tenure is complex and influenced by both overarching and context-specific trends.
+The condition of racial and gender diversity within faculty hiring, promotion, and tenure is complex and influenced by both overarching and context-specific factors.
 Broadly, patterns of inequity persist across academic institutions, where women and racial minorities face barriers to career advancement.
 However, this dynamic is further complicated by factors such as economic uncertainty, state partisan control, and the COVID-19 pandemic, all of which have distinct impacts on faculty diversity.

 Racial and Gender Diversity in Faculty Hiring, Promotion, and Tenure

 Race and gender strongly influence the experiences of faculty in hiring, promotion, and tenure processes.
-Despite a broad support among university faculty, students, and administration for the promotion of diversity in academia, this support often remains abstract and does not translate into tangibly improved outcomes for women and racial minorities in the academic job market.
-Carey et al. (2020) investigated this discrepancy though their experimental study of faculty and student preferences for diversity in hiring decisions.
-Participants were presented with the profiles two hypothetical candidates with identical qualifications, differing only in the race of the candidate, and asked which candidate they prefer to be hired.
+Among those institutions, administrators, faculty, and students who support the promotion of diversity in academia, this support often remains abstract and does not translate into tangibly improved outcomes for women and racial minorities in the academic job market.
+Carey et al. (2020) investigated this discrepancy though their experimental study of faculty and student preferences for diversity in hiring decisions at two large public universities in the Western U.S. Participants were presented with the profiles two hypothetical candidates with identical qualifications, differing only in the listed race and gender of the candidate, and asked which candidate they prefer to be hired.
 Faculty at both universities included in the study were between 11 and 21 percentage points more likely to prefer a Hispanic, Black, or Native American candidate to a white one.
-(2017)[Balance this by pointing out examples of places that aren’t big proponents of racial & gender diversity] This finding indicates that faculty diversity is broadly valued across the academic community and that other, more structural and implicit, barriers are contributing to the lack of representation of women and racial minorities in the U.S. professoriate.
+Similarly, students and faculty at both universities were more likely to prefer women and non-binary faculty than men faculty.

-While progress has been made in increasing the representation of women and racial minorities in academia, disparities persist, particularly at senior leadership levels and in research-intensive universities.
-Women now comprise roughly three-quarters of the educational workforce in the United States, yet they hold only 20 percent of senior-level leadership positions in the field (Carey et al. 2020).
+These findings, however, only capture preferences for hypothetical candidates in an experimental setting and may not reflect the hiring preferences and decisions of academic search committees in practice.
+For example, Bagues et al. (2017) analyzed academic search committees consisting of over 8,000 total evaluators for associate and full professorship positions in Italy and Spain, finding that a larger presence of women on academic search committees did not increase the number of qualified female candidates moving forward.
+Further, male evaluators included in the study became less favorable toward female candidates when there was one or more women present on the committee.
+Disparities in the representation of women and racial minorities in academia persist, particularly at senior leadership levels and in research-intensive universities.
 This disparity is most pronounced at the full professor level, with men making up the overwhelming majority in these roles across the United States (O’Connor 2019).
 Similarly, racial disparities in the professoriate also persist despite representative gains over the last several decades.
 Underrepresented minority faculty, particularly Black and Hispanic scholars, occupy a smaller share of senior and leadership positions compared to their white counterparts (American Association of University Professors 2020; Fox Tree and Vaid 2022).